CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 Worked with Raymond Liu and Dedong Xie on the CRC model and implementation of the following classes: Staff, ServingStaff, DeliveryStaff, InventoryStaff, PlacedOrderQueue, Order, Kitchen, and RestaurantInfo.

-#### Coding 2021 Oct 10, 11
+#### Coding 2021 Oct 10, 11, 14
 Implemented the Order class and its getter and setter methods.
 Discussed with Howard and Chan about attributes of the Dish class needed for the Order class.
 Created tests for the Order class methods.
+Worked on implementing the command line for kitchen and serving staff with Dedong and Raymond.

 #### Future planning
 Implement the InventoryStaff class once classes associated with the Inventory are complete.